mamaheux/pyodas2/docs/tutorials/file/delay_sum.rst

 4. Sound Source Separation (SSS) Using the Delay-and-Sum Beamformer
 ####################################################################

-This tutorial demonstrates how to perform sound source separation (SSS) using the delay-and-sum beamformer to amplify the dominant sound captured by the microphone array.
-If there are many dominant sounds, it is likely that the beamformer alternates between the sounds.
-Next tutorials will cover more robust applications of the delay-and-sum beamformer.

 The delay-and-sum beamformer works by taking signals from multiple microphones (or sensors) and applying time delays to each microphone’s signal to align them in such a way that sound from a specific direction is reinforced, while sounds from other directions are minimized.
 This process effectively "focuses" the microphone array on a particular sound source, improving the signal-to-noise ratio for sounds from that direction and reducing interference from others.
 It’s commonly used in applications like speech recognition, conference systems, and directional hearing aids.

+This tutorial demonstrates how to perform Sound Source Separation (SSS) using the delay-and-sum beamformer to amplify the dominant sound captured by the microphone array.
+If there are many dominant sounds, it is likely that the beamformer alternates between the sounds.
+Next tutorials will cover more robust applications of the delay-and-sum beamformer.
-Here's how it works in PyODAS2:
+Here's how it works in PyODAS2 for the :

 1. **Determine TDOAs (Time Differences of Arrival) between microphone pairs.** TDOA represents the time delay between the arrival of a sound at two microphones.
 As sound travels at a constant speed (e.g., the speed of sound in air),